icilalune/as3-semver/README.md

 # as3-semver

-A library for semantic versioning ([semver](http://semver.org/)) in AS3.
+Compare version numbers and ranges in AS3 with ease with this port of [node-semver](https://github.com/isaacs/node-semver).
+For more information on what semantic versioning is and how to use it, see [semver.org](http://semver.org/).

-This is a port of [node-semver](https://github.com/isaacs/node-semver).
 100% of the original 856 tests pass.

 ### Usage